himorin/scripts/snippets/sample.md

 + unordered list by +
 * unordered list by *
   1. ordered list at second order by number with .
-  * unordered list at second order can have contents with indented
+  * list at second order can have contents with indented but ordered or unordered is fixed.
 * list continues

 Also can be listed as task lists